EkthaReddy/VSDSquadron-Mini-Internship/README.md

 ---

-#### Instructions and Their Formats with Examples
+#### Instructions and Their Formats

 1. **ADD r1, r2, r3**
    - **Type**: R
-   - **Operation**: Adds the contents of registers r2 and r3, and stores the result in register r1.
+   - **Operation**: Performs the addition of the contents of registers r2 and r3 and stores the result in register r1.
    - **Format**:
      ```
      func7   rs2    rs1    func3  rd     opcode